Once-in-500-year storm floods Northland, traps residents

 "We recommend people stay safe in their homes and contact the local civil defence."

-It looked like they were wading through ankle deep water before climbing onto a big truck of some sort.
+It looked like they were wading through ankle-deep water before climbing onto a big truck of some sort.

 Police and Fire and Emergency both confirmed they were attending an job on Rawhiti St as of 8.30pm.